ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

 echo "<h1>Welcome to Ondia<h1>" > index.html
 ```

-- Create a Dockerfile and input following statements.
+- Create a Dockerfile and input the following statements.

 ```txt
 FROM nginx:alpine